dathere/datapusher-plus/README.md

 section to squeeze even more performance from qsv.

-> NOTE: qsv is a general CSV data-wrangling toolkit that gets regular updates.
-To update to the latest version, just run `sudo qsv`/`sudo qsvlite` and it will check the repo for the latest version and update as required.
+> NOTE: qsv is a general purpose CSV data-wrangling toolkit that gets regular updates.
+To update to the latest version, just run
+`sudo qsv`/`sudo qsvlite` and it will check the repo for the latest version and update as required.